SvenElyes/MoreRedTransfomer/README.md

             time = th.full((x.shape[0],x.shape[1],x.shape[2],12),t0, device=x.device, dtype=x.dtype)
             x = th.cat([x, time], dim=-1)
 ```
--included postprocess in the model, as we ripped it out of the schnetpack pipeline
+- included postprocess in the model, as we ripped it out of the schnetpack pipeline
--slight structure changes to fall in line with the Atomistic Task
+- slight structure changes to fall in line with the Atomistic Task

 ## TODO

 - Refactor code: move **data-related operations** from EdgeTransformer to a more appropriate location.(The reforming from long lsit to masked and padding and back).
--Include the JT Appraoch of MoreRed, where the EdgeTransfomer also predicts time.
+- Include the JT Appraoch of MoreRed, where the EdgeTransfomer also predicts time.
 This should be very simple, as we already have the heads part given.

--adding Rotational Noise to the diffusion process in the hope of learning equivariance more.
+- adding Rotational Noise to the diffusion process in the hope of learning equivariance more.
--investigate long waiting time before start of training (possible JIT precompilation)
+- investigate long waiting time before start of training (possible JIT precompilation)